top of page

 We found that we could train volunteers to support older people during the COVID-19 pandemic to stay active by performing exercises that help strengthen their muscles.
 Trained volunteers from Brendoncare led the online group exercises for older people who attended online community clubs during the COVID-19 pandemic.
 This was a challenging time when social distancing and lockdown rules were in place, which limited opportunities for older people to stay active.

 We recruited 19 volunteers, and 15 volunteers completed the training.
 The volunteers were mainly female (78%), with an average age of 68 years.
 The exercises were seated exercises and older adults were given exercise bands to increase the exercise intensity.
 Halfway through the study, lockdown restrictions were lifted, and some groups continued the group exercise in a face-to-face setting.
 The volunteers led 184 group weekly exercise sessions (127 online and 57 in-person).
-30 older adults participated in the group exercises.
+Thirty older adults participated in the group exercises.

 We interviewed volunteers, older adults and Brendoncare staff to find out more about what they thought of the online group exercise.
 The older adults enjoyed the intervention and understood the benefits of exercising.
 Additionally, they felt that they could exercise in a relaxed way with their peers without fear of being judged.
 The group exercises helped reduce social isolation and motivated older adults to engage with the exercises.